mlte-team/a2it/framework/appendix/appendix_SDMT_s2.md

 #### Considerations and Methods:
 * If interpretability is important, consider using intrinsic interpretability (in which the model is self-explanatory) or post-hoc interpretability (create another model to explain outputs from the first) from [Du et al. 2019](https://arxiv.org/pdf/1808.00033.pdf).
-Use a domain expert to explain model outputs in their proper context ([Doshi-Velez & Kim 2017](https://arxiv.org/pdf/1702.08608.pdf)).
+A domain expert can also be called upon to explain model outputs in their proper context ([Doshi-Velez & Kim 2017](https://arxiv.org/pdf/1702.08608.pdf)).

 **Navigation Links:**
 [Appendix Index](appendix_index.md)